 The ASIP Scientific Integrity Policy is based on recommendations from the Uniform Requirements for Manuscripts Submitted to Biomedical Journals, the Council of Science Editors White Paper on Promoting Integrity in Scientific Journal Publications, and the US Department of Health and Human Services’ Office of Research Integrity.

 ASIP expects all authors to comply with generally accepted standards to avoid scientific misconduct.
 For more information, please see Section III on Scientific Misconduct - Definitions below.

 ABSTRACT PEER REVIEW

-All abstracts submitted to PISA 2020 for possible presentation at the conference will undergo a peer review process prior to acceptance.
+All abstracts submitted to the PISA 2020 Virtual Meeting for possible presentation at the conference will undergo a peer review process prior to acceptance.
 Abstracts are reviewed by members of the PISA 2020 Planning Committee.
 Both Authors and Reviewers are expected to take their roles seriously, as detailed below.
 For information about the abstract review process, please see Reviewer Conduct.

 General Authorship Guidelines.
 Authorship is defined as 1) substantial contributions to conception and design, or acquisition of data, or analysis and interpretation of data; 2) drafting the abstract or revising it critically for important intellectual content; and 3) final approval of the version to be presented.
 Authors should meet conditions 1, 2, and 3.